Chapter 9: Polynomial Commitment Schemes: The Cryptographic Engine

 Polynomial Commitment Schemes (PCS) solve this problem.
 A PCS allows a prover to commit to a polynomial with a short commitment, then later prove claims about the polynomial (its evaluations at specific points) without revealing the polynomial itself.
 The commitment is binding (the prover can’t change the polynomial), and the proofs are succinct (much smaller than the polynomial).

 This is where abstract algebra meets cryptography.
-This chapter explores two fundamental approaches: KZG (using pairings) and IPA/Bulletproofs (using discrete logarithms).

 The PCS Abstraction